s53zo/Hamradio_copilot/README.md

 This repository contains two Python scripts for working with DX Cluster data:

-  * **connect.py** - Connects to a DX Cluster server, collects spotted callsigns, and stores them in an SQLite database.
+  * **connect.py** - Connects to a DX Cluster server or PSK Reporter feed, collects spotted callsigns, and stores them in an SQLite database.
   * **analyseSNR.py** - Analyzes SNR data from the SQLite database and generates an HTML report.

 ### connect.py

-This script connects to a DX Cluster server, retrieves spotted callsign information, and stores it in a local SQLite database (`callsigns.db`).
+This script connects to a DX Cluster server via telnet, retrieves spotted callsign information, and stores it in a local SQLite database (`callsigns.db`).
 It filters the data based on the specified ITU Zone and enriches it with additional information like band and CQZone.

+Added option is to connect t PSK Reporter feed via MQTT.
+See http://mqtt.pskreporter.info.

 **Features:**

-* Connects to the DX Cluster server and handles login.
+* Connects to the data feed.
 * Parses received data to extract callsign, frequency, mode, SNR, and spotter information using a regular expression.
 * Uses a cache to avoid redundant lookups for callsign details (CQZone and ITU Zone).
 * Calculates the band category based on the frequency.